Skip to main content

 After graduation, he worked as an Administrative Assistant with Rural Development Service (RDS), a local nonprofit collaborating with Catholic Relief Services (CRS) in Sierra Leone.
 In this role, he gained early exposure to nonprofit systems, cross-organizational coordination, and international program implementation.

-These experiences shaped his understanding of how effective nonprofit operations require both compassion and structure.
+These experiences shaped his understanding that effective nonprofit operations require both compassion and structure — a conviction that runs through every program that Develop Africa delivers.

 Cross-Cultural Experience

-Sylvester has lived and studied in multiple African countries and in Europe, developing a deep appreciation for cross-cultural leadership and the realities of implementing cross-border programs.
+Sylvester has lived and worked in Sierra Leone, Nigeria, and the United States, developing a deep appreciation for cross-cultural leadership and the realities of implementing programs across borders and communities.
+He has also studied and traveled extensively in Europe and across the African continent.

-This perspective continues to inform Develop Africa’s commitment to community-led solutions and culturally grounded partnerships.
+This perspective continues to inform Develop Africa's commitment to community-led solutions, locally rooted partnerships, and programs designed from the ground up — not imposed from the outside.

 Growth Through Challenge

-Today, Develop Africa continues to grow — supported by committed monthly donors, trusted partnerships, and recognition as a vetted nonprofit on respected platforms.
+Today, Develop Africa continues to grow — supported by committed donors, trusted partnerships, and a track record that speaks for itself.

-Above photo: Providing hands-on computer training at our first Excel training session at the Stadium Hostel in Freetown, Sierra Leone, in 2006
+Providing hands-on computer training at our first Excel training session at the Stadium Hostel in Freetown, Sierra Leone, 2006

 Featured Videos